pbrena/ggkDecentSkale/README.md

 	./configure && make

-This will build `libggk.a` then compile `standalone.cpp` into a program that links with `libggk.a`.
+This will build `libggk.a` then compile `LaunchDecent.cpp` into a program that links with `libggk.a`.
 There is no `make install` as there is nothing to install.

 Then run with:

-	sudo src/standalone -d
+	sudo src/LaunchDecent -d

 GGK requires super-user privileges when run due to privileges required for D-Bus and HCI sockets.
 A system can be configured to allow a user to run a GGK server without `sudo`, but that's beyond the scope of this document.